 introduced into Italy in 1999, it spread rapidly across Europe and

 arrived in the UK as recently as 2007.
 It has since been

 widely recorded across the UK, south of a line extending

 from Liverpool to Newcastle-on-Tyne.

-The speed of its range increase across the continent has been quite staggering, yet is similar to other invasive invertebrates to reach the UK, such as the Harlequin Ladybird (Harmonia axyridis) and the Horse Chestnut Leaf Miner (Cameraria ohridella).
+The speed of its range increase across the continent has been quite staggering, yet is similar to other invasive invertebrates that have reached the UK in recent years, such as both the Harlequin Ladybird (Harmonia axyridis) and the Horse Chestnut Leaf Miner (Cameraria ohridella).

 First European and UK records

 Following its introduction into northern Italy in 1999, Leptoglossus occidentalis spread northwards and reached Switzerland in 2002, followed by Spain and Slovenia in 2003, Croatia and Hungary in 2004, Austria in 2005, Germany, France, Serbia and the Czech Republic in 2006, the UK, Belgium and Slovakia in 2007 and Montenegro and Poland in 2008.